facebook/react-native/blog/2016-07-06-toward-better-documentation.md

 We also have a new [guide to handling touches](/react-native/docs/handling-touches.html) that explains some of the basics of making button-like interfaces, and a brief summary of the different ways to handle touch events.

 Another area we worked on is Flexbox.
 This includes tutorials on how to [handle layout with Flexbox](/react-native/docs/flexbox.html) and how to control [the size of components](/react-native/docs/height-and-width.html).
-It also includes an unsexy but hopefully-useful (list of all the props that control layout in React Native)[/react-native/docs/layout-props.html].
+It also includes an unsexy but hopefully-useful [list of all the props that control layout in React Native](/react-native/docs/layout-props.html).

 ## Getting Started